How a middle school principal used the Ocasio-Cortez playbook against a 16-term incumbent

 His wife, Melissa, an elementary school teacher, was pulling into the driveway.
 He hugged his kids, Maya, 6, and Marcel, 10 (his oldest son, Jelani, 19, is off at college in New Jersey).
 Soon he was carrying Maya’s pink bike with training wheels and “LOL” stickers into the house.

 “During the race, Melissa was angry with me the whole time, until it was like, ‘Yo, you might win.’
-Then she started getting friendly,” said Jamaal.
+Then she started getting friendly,” Jamaal said.
 “It was just the stress of the whole race and the fact that I turned her life upside down by running for office.”

-“Oh, that’s your perception?” said Melissa.
+“Oh, that’s your perception?”
+Melissa said.
 “I mean, I was worried.
 There’s so much uncertainty.”
 But now?
 “I’m excited.
 I’m excited.
 There’s so much he can do.
 It’s limitless.”

 "Can I curse?"
 Bowman said when asked why he started hinting to friends years ago that he wanted to run for Congress.
 "S--- was f---ed up!
 I mean, I'm a principal on the Bronx side of the district for 10 years.
 I've got families losing their homes, parents that have been killed, kids self-mutilating because of mental distress, kids being admitted into mental institutions."
 Thirty-four children in his district died in the 2017-2018 school year, 17 of them from suicide.
 "No one's talking about the connection between trauma and poverty and bad policy, in the Bronx, in Yonkers, wherever black and brown people are.
 That is unacceptable.
 And it's been like that my entire life."